jcoimbra/local_k8s/README.md

 ## How to use

-Just clone this repo to you local computer and enter the following command:
+Clone this repo to your computer, change directory into the project and enter the following command:

 ```shell
 $ vagrant up